Cognitive cascades: How to model (and potentially counter) the spread of fake news: Conclusion

 \section{Conclusion}

-This paper lays out two major contributions: a \emph{cognitive contagion} model for identity-related belief spread, and a \emph{Public Opinion Diffusion} (POD) model in which external, institutional agents (modeling media companies) dictate influence of internal agent beliefs.
-The cognitive contagion model, by giving each individual agent a cognitive model to direct belief update, allows a level of expressiveness above existing simple and complex contagion models.
-After proposing the cognitive contagion model, we compared potential contagion functions to arrive at one capturing misinformation spread -- what we called a \emph{Defensive Cognitive Contagion} (DCC) function -- which adequately captured the cognitive dissonance and exposure effects referenced in empirical literature.
+This paper lays out what we call a cognitive cascade model: a combination of an individual cognitive contagion model for identity-related belief spread embedded in a \emph{Public Opinion Diffusion} (POD) model in which external, institutional agents (modeling media companies) dictate influence of internal agent beliefs.
+The cognitive cascade model, by giving each individual agent a cognitive model to direct belief update, allows a level of expressiveness above existing simple and proportional threshold contagion models typically used in network cascade analysis.
+Moreover, adding institutional agents to drive belief cascades in an opinion diffusion model using various network topologies adds insights from network science to typical opinion diffusion studies.
+After proposing the cognitive cascade model, we compared potential cognitive contagion functions to arrive at one capturing misinformation spread -- what we called a \emph{Defensive Cognitive Contagion} (DCC) function -- which adequately captured the cognitive dissonance and exposure effects referenced in empirical literature.
 This allowed us to run simulation models of networked populations of agents whose belief strength in a given proposition is influenced by an external agent.
-Across several graph topologies, keeping the POD model consistent, we compared simulation results for simple contagion, complex contagion, and our DCC function.
-Analysis of these results revealed that our cognitive contagion model is much less sensitive to graph topology than either other contagion method.
-It showed that the crucial factor in belief change, was not only who surrounds a given agent, but the content of any message and its relation to the agent's prior belief.
-We concluded by motivating potential interventions to correct misinformation and conspiracy beliefs that address the individual and the network holistically, rather that only the network they are embedded in.
+Across several graph topologies, keeping the cascade model consistent, we compared simulation results for cascades using simple contagion, proportional threshold contagion, and our DCC function.
+Analysis of these results revealed that our DCC function is much less sensitive to graph topology than the other cascade methods.
+It showed that the crucial factor in belief change was not only who surrounds a given agent but also the content of any message and its relation to the agent's prior belief.
+We concluded by briefly motivating potential interventions to correct misinformation and conspiracy beliefs that address the individual and the network holistically, rather than only the network they are embedded in.